Swaps (horse): Racing career

 Trained by Mesh Tenney (who was inducted into the National Museum of Racing and Hall of Fame in 1991), bred and owned by the once cowhand Rex Ellsworth, Swaps won his first 1955 start, the San Vicente Stakes.
 In May 1955, he won the Kentucky Derby under jockey Willie Shoemaker, beating the heavily favored east coast star, Belair's Nashua, under Eddie Arcaro.
-Arcaro was quoted before the race that Summer Tan was the primary threat, which manifested the east-west division between the Swaps-Nashua camps.
+Arcaro was quoted before the race that Summer Tan was the primary threat, which manifested the east–west division between the Swaps-Nashua camps.
 This rivalry culminated in a famous match race later that year.

 Nashua followed up the Derby with wins in the Preakness and Belmont Stakes in which Swaps did not compete because a split hoof wall in his right forefoot, incurred in January, had inflamed again.
-Returning to the West Coast, Swaps broke records all over the country at various distances, on turf and on dirt, and often under heavy weight.
-(In the end, he broke or equaled six different track records.)
+Returning to the West Coast, Swaps broke records all over the country at various distances.
+On turf and on dirt, and often under heavy weight, he broke or equaled six different track records in total.
 With much interest in a match race between Nashua and Swaps looming, a deal between the camps was reached for the colts to meet at Chicago's Washington Park on August 31, 1955.
-Swaps tuned up with a win in the prestigious American Derby, setting a 13/16 mile course record of 1:543/5 on the turf.
+Swaps tuned up with a win in the American Derby, setting a 13/16 mile course record of 1:543/5 on the turf.
 However, the day before the scheduled match race, Swaps re-injured his foot on a wet track.
 Nashua broke alertly under Arcaro, and he gained a tactical advantage on the lead.
 Arcaro's tactic forced Shoemaker with Swaps to get the worst of the poor footing.
 Nashua drew clear in the stretch to win easily.
 Nashua went on to earn 1955 U.S. Horse of the Year honors.
 Swaps did not race for the rest of the year as his foot healed again.

 Although occasionally troubled by the hoof after the recovery, Swaps generally performed well.
 At the age of four, Swaps was named Horse of the Year by Turf and Sport Digest after beating Nashua by 78 votes to 45, and topping a similar poll organized by Triangle Publications.
 William H.P.
 Robertson wrote in his "History of Thoroughbred Racing in America" that Swaps "entered stud with the largest collection of recognized world records (five) in history, and a lifetime performance summary, as follows: 25 starts, 19 wins, two seconds, two thirds, earnings of $848,900."